Ircama/ELM327-emulator/README.md

     Running on /dev/pts/1

-A [dictionary](https://docs.python.org/3.7/tutorial/datastructures.html#dictionaries) is used to define commands and pids.
+A [dictionary](https://docs.python.org/3.7/tutorial/datastructures.html#dictionaries) is used to define commands and PIDs.
 The dictionary includes more sections (named scenarios):

 - `'AT'`: supported AT commands
-- `'default'`: supported default pids
+- `'default'`: supported default PIDs
-- `'test'`: different values for some of the default pids
+- `'test'`: different values for some of the default PIDs
 - any additional custom section can be used to define specific scenarios

 Default settings include both the 'AT' and the 'default' scenarios.